-POSEIDON Project on Alzheimer’s disease (2013-2022)
+Research project: POSEIDON Project on Alzheimer’s disease (2013-2022)

 | [EN] | 2023 | Author: PR Bruno Dubois, Neurologist |

 The Poseidon (Phoenix) project is a five-year research project on Alzheimer disease (Jan 2018- Dec 2022).
 This ambitious project was made possible due to a grant from the SCOR Foundation for Science via the Fondation pour la recherche sur Alzheimer to a research team based in Hospital Pitié-Salpêtrière, Paris, France, in collaboration with other international research centers.

-| [EN] | 2022 | Author: Pr Bruno Dubois, IM2A |
+| [EN] | 2022 | Author: Pr.
+Bruno Dubois, IM2A |

 The research was conducted mainly in Paris with collaborations with other international research centers.
 Decades of disappointments in the search for a cure for Alzheimer’s Disease have led the designers of this project to consider that there were far too many shortcuts, oversimplifications and not very well supported assumptions in this field of research.
 Therefore, is was necessary to generate new scientific data to get a much better knowledge and understanding of the disease.

 | [EN]+[FR] | 2021 | Author: PR Bruno Dubois, Neurologist |

 The primary aim of this research program is to identify a precise set of reliable biomarkers (panels) reflecting the underlying pathophysiological pathways from molecular to functional connectivity mechanisms.
 Such panels provide a systematic and personalized classification of individuals into distinctive biological-functional stages of Alzheimer’s disease (AD), along the continuum.

 - "Identifying inborn errors of immunity in tuberculosis (TB) to propose new immune system-restoring treatments of TB" - Article

 The project was aiming to identify and characterize novel single-gene inborn errors of immunity responsible for childhood and adult TB (tuberculosis).
 This objective has been achieved by using 1) cutting-edge genome-wide strategies, including, in particular WES (whole exome sequencing) analyses, and 2) in-depth functional studies to validate the genetic variants identified.
 This strategy has been applied to a unique collection of patients with either childhood or adult TB based on a large international network of collaborations.

 | [EN] | 2022 | Author: Dr. Laurent ABEL |

 The hypothesis of the project was that TB results to a large extent from a collection of rare, single-gene inborn errors of immunity, ie diverse variants of genes with a strong impact on immunity during Mtb infection.
 During these 3 years, we have identified several novel genetic etiologies of TB and/or MSMD.